lisekilis/lisekilis/README.md

-- 👋 Hi, I’m @lisekilis
+- 👋 Hi, I’m @lisekilis but you can also call me John
 - 👀 I’m interested in Coding, Games, Sport / Military vehicles and Music.
 - 🌱 I’m currently learning c++, c, lua and starting Js,Ts
+- 🥇 I'm also a serial Idiot
 - 📫 How to reach me on Discord: lisekilis#0001

 <!---